ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

        The Group Manager SHOULD perform a group rekeying only if already scheduled to  occur shortly, e.g., according to an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
 In any other case, the Group Manager SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT12).

-    * The Group Manager determines and assigns a new OSCORE Sender ID for that group member, and replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
+    * The Group Manager selects and assigns a new OSCORE Sender ID for that group member, according to the same criteria defined in {{ssec-join-resp}} for selecting and assigning an OSCORE Sender ID to include in a Join Response.

+      Then, the Group Manager replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
 The CBOR Map in the response payload includes a single parameter 'group_SenderId' defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.

        Consistently with {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a new Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.